Explore this course:

 Research Methods in Avian Biodiversity and Conservation

-To study, monitor and conserve birds effectively, a range of sampling techniques and approaches are required.
-This module will provide students with both theory and practical training in a range of modern avian sampling techniques, such as specimen handling and curation, morphometrics and imaging, acoustic monitoring, DNA extraction and analysis, geographic range mapping, and point counts.
-Students will emerge with a broad skills-set of practical and computational sampling techniques that can be readily deployed in a wide range of avian-focused academic and applied contexts.
+Doing ecological field work and research requires you to study, monitor and conserve species effectively.
+This module is intended to get you started in developing a range of modern ecological surveys and quantitative research skills using birds as our focus.
+Birds are a widespread and charismatic component of the global fauna, and they play an essential role in the functioning of the world's ecosystems in a way that directly impacts human health, economy, and food production.
+Working alongside expert ornithologists, this module will provide students with both theoretical and practical training in a range of modern avian sampling techniques, such as specimen handling and curation, morphometrics and imaging, acoustic monitoring, live bird handling, mist netting and nest finding, geographic range mapping, and point counts.
+Students will emerge with a broad skills-set of practical and computational sampling techniques that can be readily deployed in a wide range of academic and applied contexts.

 15 credits